Pre-meeting tips: Setting up your board in Lucidspark

 We’ve said it once, and we’ll say it again: Meetings often run late.
 But why?
 Often it’s because people join the meeting late and need to be caught up.
 Which is to say, the first part of the meeting has to be repeated.

 While you may never be able to avoid this completely, there are preventative steps you can take in Lucidspark.
-For each part or section of your board, add a text box with simple instructions.
+Add a text box with simple instructions for each part or section of your board.
 Latecomers can then quickly catch themselves up on what’s going on.

 You can also add arrows between each section to show the order in which you will address them.
 This way, late arrivals can also backtrack to see what they’ve missed.